longqinsi/akka-samples/akka-sample-persistence-scala/README.md

 [PersistentActorFailureExample.scala](src/main/scala/sample/persistence/PersistentActorFailureExample.scala) shows how a persistent actor can throw an exception, restart and restore the state by replaying the events.

 To run this example, type `sbt "runMain sample.persistence.PersistentActorFailureExample"`.

+Start a Cassandra server by running `sbt "run cassandra"`.